parketh/cash-flow-v3/content/pages/c-market-2.md

 ### **Element 1: What market or markets does the company operate in?**

-Sometimes, a company operates in more than one market.
+Analysing companies that operate in a single market is easy, but some companies operates in more than one market.
 This can be along two dimensions:

 1. Operating in multiple industries
 2. Operating in multiple geographies

-In such cases, it may make sense to think about its revenues as the sum of multiple streams of revenue from each market.
-Most companies that publish financial statements will provide some type of breakdown in this way, but if not, you might need to make some assumptions about the size of each part of its business.
+The easiest way to identify the markets in which a company operates is by looking at the composition of its revenues.
+Most companies that publish financial statements will provide a breakdown of their revenue streams, and this can provide valuable information on its market of operation.

 ![google-revenues](graphics/google-revenues.png)